kyren/piccolo/README.md

 For example, it is of course possible for Lua to call a Rust callback, which then in turn creates a new Lua coroutine and runs it.
-In order to do so, a callback would take a Lua function as a parameter, then create a new coroutine thread and return a `Sequence` impl that will run it.
-The outer main Lua thread will step the created `Sequence`, which will in turn step the inner Lua coroutine thread.
+In order to do so, a callback would take a Lua function as a parameter, then create a new coroutine Lua thread and return a `Sequence` impl that will run it.
+The outer main Lua thread will step the created `Sequence`, which will in turn step the inner Lua thread.
 This is exactly how the `coroutine.resume` Lua stdlib function is implemented.

 As another example, `pcall` is easy to implement here, a callback can call the provided function as a tail call with a continuation, and the continuation can